infoeducatie/gazeta/wp-content/plugins/oa-social-login/readme.txt

 = Do I have to add template tags to my theme? =

 You should not have to change your templates.
-The Social Login seamlessly integrates into your blog by using predefined hooks.
+The Social Login plugin seamlessly integrates into your blog by using standard WordPress hooks.

-= Does Social Login can be embedded through a shortcode? =
+= Can Social Login be embedded through a shortcode? =

-The Social Login shortcode `[oa_social_login]` can be used in any page or post within your blog.
+The Social Login shortcode `[oa_social_login]` can be used in any page or post within your WordPress blog.
-The shortcode will automatically be replaced by the icons of the chosen social network providers.
+The shortcode will automatically be replaced by the icons of the social networks that you have enabled in the Social Login settings in your WordPress administration area.

 = I have a custom template and the plugin is not displayed correctly =

-The plugin uses predefined hooks.
+Social Login uses standard WordPress hooks.
 If your theme does not support these hooks, you can add the Social Login form manually to your theme by inserting the following code in your template (at the location where it should be displayed, i.e. above the comments).